vasilakisfil/Introspected-REST/README.md

 In practice though, adding cache headers to denote to the client should be possible although limittions by existing client implementations could exist.
-If an API designer doesn't want to break this part of HTTP spec then she should define the introspection process through the other suggested solutions.
+If an API designer doesn't want to break this part of HTTP spec then she should define the introspection process through the other suggested solutions, or come up with a new one.
 What is important though is that, as Introspected REST specifies, introspection process should be recognizably distinct from regular requests.